 - Work in the office – administrative duties, project work, etc.

-- Participate in events and trainings: Click here for more details
+- Participate in events and training: Click here for more details

 Attendance at Connecticut state-mandated training is required for all volunteers.
 Participants must attend all training days for the entire scheduled time.
 There are no make-up sessions available.
 Registration is ongoing.